More evidence the secret to autism lies in the DNA

-A new genetic analysis of people with autism and their relatives has uncovered 18 genes associated with the disease.
+A new genetic analysis of people with autism and their relatives has uncovered 18 genes associated with the disorder.

 People with autism often had dozens of mutations that may have caused their symptoms — an average of 73 unique mutations, the team at Autism Speaks found.